|

 speed of expansion of the universe is increasing!
 Mysteriously,

-the universe is now accelerating.
+the universe is now accelerating —or so it is believed.

 The failure of standard big bang theory became dramatically